okx-code/civmodern/.github/README.md

 - Hold W/forward macro (bound to `[` by default).

+- Better toggle-sneak (bound to `]` by default).
+Will automatically deactivate itself if you manually `SHIFT` sneak, or if you enter water, or start swimming, sprinting, elytra gliding, or creative flying.

 ## Removed

 - Radar has been removed.
 Why?
 Because it's duplicated effort.
 [CombatRadar](https://modrinth.com/mod/combatradar) and